midonet/midonet/specs/neutron_translation.md

 should be a corresponding port group.
 Add this port to the port group, and exit.

+If the port is of a type 'network:remote_site', do not create any port on the MidoNet network.
+Add an ARP entry in the MidoNet network with the IP address (first fixed_ips element) and the MAC address.
+Also add a MAC table entry for the provided MAC address and the network port connected to the VTEP router.
+There should be exactly one such port.
+After the ARP and MAC tables are seeded, exit.

 Create a new MidoNet network port.
 The following fields are copied over
 directly: